Not what you're looking for? View personalized rates

 Places with the Most Favorable Cost of Living

 SmartAsset’s interactive map highlights the places in the country with the most favorable cost of living.
 Hover over counties to see data points or use the map’s tabs to toggle between cost of living and median income.
 Zoom between states and the national map to see where people have the most purchasing power.

 Methodology Our study aims to find the places where average living expenses are most affordable to the people who live there.
-To find these counties we looked at the cost of living relative to income to determine the purchasing power.
+To find these places, we looked at the cost of living relative to income to determine the purchasing power in each county.

 First, we calculated two different cost of living metrics for a household with one adult and no dependents.
 One reflected the baseline cost of living in each location and the other was based on expenditures typical to someone making the county’s median income.
 We combined these two numbers using a weighted average based on how close each county’s median income was to the minimum livable income in that area.
 We then subtracted income taxes paid in that area.

 Finally, we calculated purchasing power by determining the weighted cost of living as a percentage of median income.
 The top locations were those with the highest median income relative to the cost of living.